EvenGu/ExeChecker/README.md

 ### UI-PRMD
 The [UI-PRMD](https://webpages.uidaho.edu/ui-prmd/) consists of 10 rehabilitation movements.
 A sample of 10 healthy individuals repeated each movement 10 times in front of two sensory systems for motion capturing: a Vicon optical tracker, and a Kinect camera.
 The data is presented as positions and angles of the body joints in the skeletal models provided by the Vicon and Kinect mocap systems.
 ### Custom Dataset
-You can also create your own dataset using the scripts in the `prepare` folder with cooresponding modifications.
+You can also create your own dataset using the scripts in the `prepare` folder with corresponding modifications.

 ## Training & Testing